willser/weaver/README.md

 cargo fmt
 cargo clippy
 ```
-There are no `ci checks` yet,so this is an optional,I will do this before merge for now.If you have good idea,please create an [issue](https://github.com/willser/weaver/issues)
+There is a `ci checks` for now.If you have good idea,please create an [issue](https://github.com/willser/weaver/issues)
 or create a `PR`.

 #### Commit and pull requests